The Skinny guide to Edinburgh's New Town

 As you’d expect from the city centre, there’s a wide variety of food on offer in the New Town.
 There are all the usual chain restaurants clustered around St Andrew Square – Dishoom, Wahaca, Franco Manca etc. You definitely want to try something more locally owned, though.

-For a sit down meal with a touch of class, Superico (83 Hanover St) serves Chilean-style small plates including excellent ceviche and (if you’re lucky) their millefeuille chip along with delicious cocktails including the inimitable pisco sour.
-On Thistle St, Fishers in the City (no. 58) celebrates Scottish seafood in a stylish bistro environment – their mussels are some of the best in the city.
+For a sit down meal with a touch of class, Superico (83 Hanover St) serves Chilean-style small plates including excellent ceviche and (if you’re lucky) their millefeuille chip, along with delicious cocktails including the inimitable pisco sour.
+On Thistle Street, Fishers in the City (no. 58) celebrates Scottish seafood in a stylish bistro environment – their mussels are some of the best in the city.
 Opposite, Noto (no. 47a) focus on sharing plates, small domaine wine producers and bespoke cocktails.
-Further along, El Cartel (no. 64) is a consistently hoaching Mexican restaurant, and contender for best tacos in the city.
-Tucked away on Rose St Lane, Hakataya (122 Rose St Ln) is a much-imitated sushi and ramen joint in a sleek minimal space.
+Tucked away on Rose Street Lane, Hakataya (122 Rose St S Ln) is a much-imitated sushi and ramen joint in a sleek minimal space.

 Speaking of institutions, no night out is complete without a trip to Edinburgh’s premier disco chippy, Cafe Piccante (19 Broughton St).
 They will provide you with the deep fried Mars Bar Scottish people don’t actually eat, and also offer a pay it forward scheme where you can buy a meal for someone in need.

 Looking for booze?
-Bon Vivant’s Companion (51 Thistle St) offers an array of fine wines, beers and spirits, including an extensive selection of Scottish gins.
-On Broughton St, Villeneuve Wines (49a Broughton St) and Vino (30 Broughton St) are both independent companies providing expertly chosen wine and beer.
+Bon Vivant’s Companion (51 Thistle St) offers an array of fine wines, beers and spirits, including an extensive selection of Scottish gins while Vino (30 Broughton St) is a local independent chain providing expertly chosen wine and beer.

 Looking for meat?
-Crombie’s (97 Broughton St) is a local institution – go on Thursday for the full range of fancy sausages.
+Newly renovated Broughton Market (97 Broughton St) is a local institution – go on Thursday for the full range of fancy sausages.
 And while not technically an indie, Scottish record shop institution FOPP (3-15 Rose St) can provide all the local music and film you could possibly need.

 Things to do

 On the Mound sit the neoclassical National Galleries of Scotland, home to such artistic treasures as Da Vinci’s Madonna of the Yarnwinder, Gauguin’s Vision after the Sermon, and Botticelli’s Madonna and Child.
-In front, on Princes St, sits the columned Royal Scottish Academy, home to a year-round programme of contemporary Scottish art.
+In front, on Princes Street, sits the columned Royal Scottish Academy, home to a year-round programme of contemporary Scottish art.
 On Queen St, you will find the Gothic spires of the Scottish National Portrait Gallery.
 Inside, a great hall features a processional frieze depicting great Scots from history, and an extensive collection of portraiture over three floors.
-Pre-booking is required for all in these COVID times.

-Standing on Picardy Place, if you can tear your gaze away from the magnificent golden turd atop the St James Quarter, you may be able to enjoy the monumental bronze sculptures by Eduardo Paolozzi, The Manuscript of Monte Cassino.
+Standing on Picardy Place, you may enjoy the monumental bronze sculptures by Eduardo Paolozzi, The Manuscript of Monte Cassino.
+And, of course, the majestic golden turd atop the St James Quarter.